University of the Philippines Los Baños: Establishment of Research and Academic Centers

-Following its grant of autonomy, UPLB also expanded its research, and extension functions with the establishment of specialized units such as the Institute of Plant Breeding (1975), National Crop Protection Center (1976), Post-Harvest Horticulture and Training Center (1977), and the National Institute of Molecular Biology and Biotechnology (1979).
+Following its grant of autonomy, UPLB also expanded its research, and extension functions with the establishment of specialized units such as the Institute of Plant Breeding (1975), National Crop Protection Center (1976), Post-Harvest Horticulture and Training Center (1977), and the National Institute of Molecular Biology and Biotechnology (BIOTECH; 1979).
 UPLB also strengthened its academic foundation with the creation of a new college and several academic institutes, such as the College of Science and Humanities (1973), Graduate School (1973), Institute of Human Ecology (1974), Institute of Agricultural Development and Administration (1975), and the Institute of Agricultural Engineering and Technology (1976).

-On 1983, Executive Order No. 889 was issued designating the UPLB's Institute of Mathematical Sciences, Institute of Chemistry, and the Institute of Biological Sciences as the National Centers of Excellence in the country.
-The establishment of these centers aimed to strengthen the country’s capacity in the basic sciences and promote excellence in higher education and research.
+Following the death of Chancellor Samonte in December 25, 1978, Dr. Emil Q. Javier succeeded him as the second chancellor (1979–1985), later serving as UP System President (1993–1999).
+Javier had been instrumental in building the university’s research infrastructure even prior to his chancellorship, notably as the founding director of the Institute of Plant Breeding.
+In 1983, through Javier’s initiative, Executive Order No. 889 was issued to establish the National Centers of Excellence in the Basic Sciences.
+The order designated several units within the UP System as national centers to bolster the country's scientific research capacity.
+At UP Los Baños, this included the Institute of Mathematical Sciences, the Institute of Chemistry, and the Institute of Biological Sciences.

+Dr. Javier's leadership continued at the system level during his term as UP President (1993–1999).
+During this period, he led the establishment of UP Open University and UP Mindanao, and institutionalized the Ugnayan ng Pahinungod volunteer program.
+He also expanded the biotechnology program into a network known as the National Institutes of Molecular Biology and Biotechnology (NIMBB), with units across the UP System's major campuses.

+Student Journalism

-The establishment of UPLB as an autonomous campus also saw the establishment of the UPLB Perspective as its student paper in 1973 – earning it the distinction of being one of the first student newspapers to be allowed to publish after the September 1972 martial law crackdown on newspapers and other media establishments.
+Meanwhile, the establishment of UPLB as an autonomous campus also saw the establishment of the UPLB Perspective as its student paper in 1973 – earning it the distinction of being one of the first student newspapers to be allowed to publish after the September 1972 martial law crackdown on newspapers and other media establishments.